drduh/YubiKey-Guide/README.md

 sub  4096R/0x5912A795E90DD2CF  created: 2017-10-09  expires: 2018-10-09  usage: E
 sub  4096R/0x3F29127E79649A3D  created: 2017-10-09  expires: 2018-10-09  usage: A
 [ unknown] (1).
 Dr Duh <doc@duh.to>
-Please note that the shown key validity is not necessarily correct unless you restart the program.

 gpg> save
 ```